• Skip to main content

 I have my three personal favorite cookie cutters to use and those would be the bone, the star, and the heart.
 I’ve used others, but there’s just something about these ones.
 Our pups truly could not care less and I know this, but it’s still fun!

-Before baking After baking
+• Before baking

 I didn’t even need to use extra flour!
 The dough was so simple to work and it baked up nicely.
 They also smell incredible while baking.
 When they finally cooled down, they were a hit with our three ladies.
 This recipe is definitely going in the rotation, along with the peanut butter applesauce ones that I blogged about last week.